Featured Photographer - Howard Penn (2009)

 To honor Howard, we have dedicated the Digital Photographer of the Year Trophy to him.
-We also voted unanimously to make Beth Penn a member for life.
+We also voted unanimously to make his wife Beth Penn a member for life.

 You can still find hundreds of his wonderful photos on his Flickr site https://www.flickr.com/photos/howardpennphoto/.